stiller/multipong/README.md

 Then I set to work to replace all the client-side game state updates with calls to and from the Phoenix backend: https://github.com/stiller/multipong/blob/master/apps/multipong/assets/elm/src/Pong.elm

-To watch this process, you can checkout commits https://github.com/stiller/multipong/commit/77b06ff76af740869e1cfd562481e21d719420f3
+To watch this process, you can checkout commits: https://github.com/stiller/multipong/commit/77b06ff76af740869e1cfd562481e21d719420f3

-through
+Through:

 https://github.com/stiller/multipong/commit/a0d5cc841fde00ac72fbc1bb3bcf1059fbf792da

 Finally I converted the whole thing to an Elixir umbrella app, since that proved easier to deploy to Heroku.